When is the next festival?

 Does the film have to be shot with specific equipment?

-No, this doesn’t matter to us.
-What does matter is that the film preview and exhibition formats adhere to our requirements (below).
+No. What matters is that the film preview and exhibition formats adhere to our requirements (below)

 Which format should the preview copy be?